bethanyuo/Charity-DApp/README.md

-# Charity
+# Charity DApp

+Develop and deploy a decentralized application that will allow various `Charities` to request supplies and other means of support from available `Contractors`.
+Upon completing these request in a time-senstive manner, the Contractor will be rewarded with a predefined amount of `ERC20 Tokens`.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
+> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

 ## Development server